cernanalysispreservation/cap-client/docs/index.rst

 Upload file
 -----------

-You can upload a file to an analysis only if you have at least read access to it.
+You can upload a file (or multiple files) to an analysis only if you have at least read access to it.

 You need to specify